retroaalto/atOS/SOURCE/KERNEL/32RTOSKRNL/DRIVERS/DISK/README.md

-# Disk drivers for atOS-RT
+# Disk Drivers for atOS-RT

 ## ATA

-ATA PIO mode driver.
-Used for reading and writing onto hard disk
+ATA PIO mode driver for reading from and writing to hard disk drives.

 ## ATAPI

-ATAPI driver reads from cdrom.
-Used for reading data from ISO image
+ATAPI driver for reading data from CD-ROM devices and ISO images.